Moomed-Hamed/action-game/README.md

 ![showcase](assets/misc/showcase_3.gif)

-### Credits
+### Credits & Extras
-- programmer : Me
+- programming : Me
-- art : some assets were purchased form the incredibly talanted folks at syntystudios
+- art : some assets were purchased form the incredibly talanted folks at Synty Studios
+- more info about how this project came to be can be read in the journal